dotnet/csharpstandard/standard/types.md

 The default state for the nullable annotation context and the nullable warning context is implementation defined.

-Throughout this specification, all C# code that does not contain nullable directives, or about which no statement is made regarding the current nullable context state, shall be assumed as having been compiled with nullable annotation and nullable warning contexts enabled.
+Throughout this specification, all C# code that does not contain nullable directives, or about which no statement is made regarding the current nullable context state, shall be assumed to have been compiled with nullable annotation and nullable warning contexts enabled.

 #### §Nullable-Annotation-Context Nullable annotation context